gschmutz/stream-processing-workshop/08-stream-processing-and-analytics-with-flink/README.md

 So far every step has been driven by Flink SQL statements issued interactively from the SQL Client.
 The same pipeline can also be expressed in Python using **PyFlink's Table API** — a programmatic DSL that lets you build streaming jobs as Python code, with IDE support, testability, and version control.

-This section reimplements the first enrichment stage (`pay_transaction_flagged_enriched_s` — blacklist flagging + merchant enrichment) as a self-contained Python script using the Table API.
+This section reimplements the first enrichment stage (`pay_transaction_flagged_enriched_t` — blacklist flagging + merchant enrichment) as a self-contained Python script using the Table API.

 ### What the Table API gives you vs. Flink SQL